tristanoprofetto/ml-platform/README.md

 * steps: the required modules that execute our machine learning workflows
 * tests: functional testing
 * app.py: model server file
+* models.py: set of models to select for training or tuning
+* params.py: set of parameters for training or tuning